A Plan for Preaching the Word Rather than Yourself

 This is what I strive for in an ideal week.
 It is not always possible in the week leading up to a message to do it this way, but that just underscores the need to have a plan so that you are always on top of the game.
 I have found that such a process gives the Spirit of God the time He needs to break through all my encrusted heart and clouded understandings of a passage so that I understand it clearly, have been raked over the coals by the Spirit related to my own application of the text, and come out on the other side ready to preach with the passion and honesty that the word of God demands of me and that the congregation needs from me.

-Marty Schoenleber, Jr. is the founding pastor of one church, the interim pastor of another and the church planting trainer/mentor of over 200 other church planting pastors.
-He is adjunct professor of Church Planting at Trinity Evangelical Divinity School, and has taught Preaching at the International School of Theology, and Evangelism at Moody Graduate School of Theology.
-He is also the Director of the Saint John’s Pastoral Center, a pastoral care and retreat center located in a growing number of Bed and Breakfast houses across the mid-west.
-His latest book is Picking a President: Or Any Other Elected Official (CrossBooks, [late June 2012]).
-Marty also serves as Church Planting Missionary Consultant for the Great Lakes District of the Evangelical Free Church of America.
-To enjoy a free subscription to his blog, log-on to www.chosenrebel.wordpress.com, where you can post your comments, view past blogs in our archive and read the latest reflections on church planting, Biblical Expositions and musings about church, culture and spiritual formation.
-Follow Pastor Marty on twitter @1Chosenrebel4JC.
+Marty Schoenleber, Jr. is the founding pastor of one church that planted 7 churches in its first nine years, and the church planting trainer/mentor of over 200 other church planting pastors.
+He was an adjunct professor of Church Planting at Trinity Evangelical Divinity School for 15 years, and has taught Preaching at the International School of Theology, and Evangelism at Moody Graduate School of Theology.
+He is the author of 11 books; his latest title is CLOSE READING: Plans and Projects for Multiple Readings of Holy Scripture (The Sojourning Press, 2025).
+Today, he serves pastors through Standing Stone Ministry, encouraging pastors to spiritual and emotional health.
+To enjoy a free subscription to his blog, go to www.chosenrebel.wordpress.com, where you can post your comments, view past blogs in our archive, and read the latest reflections on church planting, Biblical Expositions, and musings about church, culture, and spiritual formation.
+Follow Pastor Marty on X @1Chosenrebel4JC.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.